-How would you, the viewer of this site, go about marketing the Converse All Star "Chuck Taylor" in today's world?
-Here are some ideas from various correspondents.
+How would you, the viewer of this site, go about marketing the Converse All Star "Chuck Taylor" in today’s world?
+Here are some ideas from various correspondents:

-Other Issues: If you could chose among different celebrities to endorse chucks, who would you choose as the new spokesman?
-If you think chucks marketing in America is lacking, check out how chucks are marketed in Europe.
+If you could chose among different celebrities to endorse chucks, who would you choose as the new spokesman? |

 Converse All Star ads need to be run on the cable stations which young people watch (MTV, VH1) and on network television shows that have a lot of young viewers.
 The advertising should be aimed at young people because teenagers are our biggest consumers.
 There should be advertising in magazines like Teen, Rolling Stone, Seventeen, and Men's Health.
 Lately, chucks have become an important fashion trend with teenagers, so the company should build on the momentum.